CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Men._ Each character in the company faces one strike (detainment against covert and hero companies).
-May be played keyed to Rohan, Wold & Foothills, Gap of Isen, and Anorien; and may also be played at non-haven sites in these regions.
+May be played keyed to Rohan, Wold & Foothills, Gap of Isen, and Anorien; and may also be played at non-Haven sites in these regions.
 May not be played against a character with Edoras as a home site.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【 10/6 】</div>